Toxinblaze/Amazon-Trends-Dashboard/README.md

 # Amazon-Sales-Data Analysis (Interactive Dashboard creation using Power BI)
 ## Project Objective
-To create an annual sales report which analyze and optimize sales performance, profitability, and market reach by leveraging data on products, channels, geographies, and seasonal trends from 2010 to 2017
+To create a report which analyze and optimize sales performance, profitability, and market reach by leveraging data on products, channels, geographies, and seasonal trends from 2010 to 2017

 ## Dataset used
 - <a href="https://github.com/Toxinblaze/Amazon-Trends-Dashboard/blob/main/AmazonSalesData.xlsx">Dataset</a>